alinix1/primary-care-shortage-analysis/README.md

 ## Overview

-A multi-source data analytics project — encompassing ELT pipeline, data warehouse, and interactive dashboard — examining how primary care shortages correlate with chronic disease burden and preventable hospitalizations across 3,144 US counties using Snowflake, dbt, SQL, and Plotly.
+A multi-source data analytics project that encompasses an ELT pipeline, data warehouse, and interactive dashboard — examining how primary care shortages correlate with chronic disease burden and preventable hospitalizations across 3,144 US counties using Snowflake, dbt, SQL, and Plotly.

-**Problem Statement:** Over 92 million Americans live in designated primary care Health Professional Shortage Areas (HPSAs) — a number that grew 21% in 2025 alone — yet the downstream health consequences of these shortages remain poorly quantified at the county level.
+**Problem Statement:** Over 92 million Americans live in designated primary care Health Professional Shortage Areas (HPSAs), a number that grew 21% in 2025 alone.
+However, the downstream health consequences of these shortages remain poorly quantified at the county level.
 This project investigates whether primary care shortages are associated with higher chronic disease prevalence and preventable hospitalization rates, and identifies which counties